+++

 The future of scholarly work on the contents of old newspapers is clearly in digitized editions, accessed remotely online.
 In 2004, JISC and the British Library announced a joint partnership to digitize entire runs of dozens of newspapers published between 1800 and 1900 to create the 19th Century British Library Newspapers collection.
 The project was later joined by Gale, a leading creator and marketer of digital collections, and made its welcome debut in 2008.
 The collection did not originally include several important papers that are still publishing -- like the Guardian and the Telegraph and the Inverness Courier--online access to entire 19th-century runs of major newspapers like the Morning Chronicle and the Daily News, as well as to provincial papers and working-class papers, in fully searchable form, was a huge boon to researchers everywhere.
 Like many of the forthcoming periodical projects mentioned above, this ambitious undertaking marks a decisive change in scholars' access to -- and, ultimately, our understanding of -- the vast print culture of 19th-century Britain.
 The BL's 19th-century newspaper database has been made available in libraries all over Britain through JISC, but in the U.S., access can be made through major research libraries.
 See historian Martin Conboy's March 2009 review of the collection for the Institute of Historical Research.

 On November 30, 2011, in a landmark development for Victorianists around the world, the British Library announced a partnership with Brightsolid to digitize a great many more newspapers (many of them provincial papers, dating from the 18th century to the early 1900s) and to make these digital facsimiles accessible by anyone on a pay-as-you-go basis as the British Newspaper Archive.
-With this new website, the searches are free, and then you pay for a period of time, from 48 hours to a month to a year, during which you can explore the full search results -- up to a certain capped monthly number of page-views.
-One feature of this new archive that I am extremely happy to see is a mode that allows users to see the underlying, uncorrected text and then submit corrections.
+The searches are free, and then you pay for a period of time, from 48 hours to a month to a year, during which you can explore the full search results -- up to a certain capped monthly number of page-views.
+One feature of this archive that I am extremely happy to see is a mode that allows users to see the underlying, uncorrected text and then submit corrections.
 Some of us have been pressing the big vendors for the inclusion of this feature for years and years, and I'm delighted to see that the British Library has gone in this direction.
-Bob Nicholson wrote a very useful review of the promise and the drawbacks of this important resource, and since that review appeared the BNA has made improvements that obviate many of his criticisms.
+Bob Nicholson wrote a very useful review of the promise and the drawbacks of this important resource, and after that review appeared the BNA made improvements that obviate many of his criticisms.
+The BNA has continued to grow exponentially and is now an essential part of any plan of research for virtually any topic in modern British history.

 The new availability of digitized Victorian newspapers is making possible a wide range of exploratory strategies.
 Paul Fyfe's Nineteenth Century Newspaper Analytics at North Carolina State, for example, is experimenting with innovative analysis of illustrated papers.
 Bob Nicholson's Victorian Meme Machine, a collaboration with British Library Labs, illuminates the structure and circulation of jokes in the Victorian press.
 Initiatives like the Viral Texts Project at Northeastern University and the U.S. News Map at Georgia Tech, although they mainly concern American papers, offer suggestive models for studying the geographical circulation of news and opinion.